Judge to consider suspending Idaho’s abortion reporting law

 - Soon-Yi Previn defends husband Woody Allen, attacks mother

-A preliminary injunction means the law cannot be enforcement while the matter is being discussed in court.
+A preliminary injunction means the law could not be enforced while the matter is being discussed in court.
+A ruling is expected in the coming weeks.

 Information from: Idaho Press, http://www.idahopress.com